 How many old speakers can you connect to a Sonos Connect / Amp?

 This gets a bit technical and is totally dependent on how powerful your speakers are.
 The most straightforward setup is a two-speaker (L/R) setup ‚Äď although you can 'officially' add up to four on both the Connect:Amp and the new Amp.

 However, it is possible to add more ‚Äď but you have to be very careful with overloading.
 You'll have to make use of impedance-matching volume controls to allow for on/off and level balancing.
 If you don't know what this means‚Ä¶ leave it well alone.
 Don't be greedy.

 Bear in mind that the same music will play out of all four speakers, though you could add a third-party impedance matching speaker selector switch to the mix to manually turn a pair off.

 Sonos provides a pretty good in-depth guide if you do want to dig a bit deeper.

 Can you connect outdoor speakers to a Sonos Connect / Amp?

-Sure you can ‚Äď but obviously don't put the Connect or the Amp itself outside you absolute donut.
+Sure you can ‚Äď but obviously don't put the Connects, Port or the Amp itself outside, unless you want them to stop working pretty quickly.
 And, as with all outdoor speakers, make sure you do your research with regards to the right type of speaker cable to lay.

-Sonos is actually going to make this a bit easier in 2019, as it has teamed up with Sonance to deliver three 'architectural speakers'.
+Sonos actually made this a bit easier in 2019, when it teamed up with Sonance to deliver three 'architectural speakers'.
 These are basically speakers that can be installed in your wall, your ceiling or outdoors ‚Äď and will be able to take advantage of Sonos‚Äô TruePlayTuning software.